Signature Seminars

 The Honors College offers Signature Seminars on cutting-edge topics taught by top professors, who are named Dean's Fellows in the Honors College.
 You must apply to participate, and if admitted, will be designated a Dean's Signature Scholar – a great plus for your resume.
 These seminars give you three hours of honors credit and in some cases, may also satisfy requirements specific to your degree.
 Please consult individual course pages for more information.

-Check out our Public Preview Lectures introducing the Spring 2025 Signature Seminar lineup.
+Check out our Public Preview Lectures introducing the Fall 2025 Signature Seminar lineup.
 (You will also receive a reminder email.)

 For a full listing and descriptions of past Honors College courses, visit our course archive.